*SPOILER ALERT! *

 renewed optimism, she set out for the medical bay.

-was empty when Eena stepped off the elevator.
-She followed a red, linear border
+corridor was empty when Eena stepped off the elevator.
+She followed a red,

-down a white hallway, walking only a few feet to where doors to the medical bay
+linear border down a white hallway, walking only a few feet to where doors to

-were located.
-A small box on the outside wall required a scan of her palm
+the medical bay were located.
+A small box on the outside wall required a scan

-before she was allowed access to enter.
-Eena loved how the security system
+of her palm before she was allowed access to enter.
+Eena loved how the security

-worked on the ship, recognizing each person’s unique handprints.
-She especially
+system worked on the ship, recognizing each person’s unique handprints.
+She

-loved having authorization to roam about.
-That hadn’t always been the case.
+especially loved having authorization to roam about.
+That hadn’t always been

 Inside